Plotted-Digit/SQL-Project/QUESTION_2/readme.md

 ## Problem Statements

-### Top 10 Highest Selling Products
+### Top 10 Highest Spending Customers
+**Problem Statement:** Who are the top 10 highest spending customers in the data along with their address and address type information?
-**Problem Statement:** Calculate the Sales by Sales Reason Name and Reason Type.
-Also find the best and worst performing Sales Reason in terms of Sales (Hint - Use salesorderheader as base table, TotalDue as sales) Create a Bar chart to depict this information.
+(Hint - Use salesorderheader as base table, TotalDue as sales) Create a Bar chart to depict this information.